Samuel Beltz: International representative rowing

 Beltz was first selected for Australia in an U23 quad scull in 1999.
 They raced at the World Rowing Cup III in Lucerne before competing at the 1999 World Rowing U23 Championships in Hamburg where they won bronze.
 Beltz and Josh Fricot of that U23 lightweight four remained in the crew into 2000 when they contested the World Rowing Cup III in Lucerne before finishing in seventh place at the 2000 U23 World Championships in Copenhagen.

 Beltz moved into senior representative selection in sweep-oared boats in 2001.
 He raced with Alastair Isherwood in a lightweight coxless pair at the World Rowing Cup IV and then at the 2001 World Rowing Championships in Lucerne he finished in tenth place in the pair with Isherwood and in sixth place in the men's lightweight eight.

 In 2003 he was back in sculling boats and selected at stroke in the Australian lightweight quad scull.
 They raced at the World Rowing Cup III to a third placing and then at the 2003 World Rowing Championships in Milan he stroked the quad to a silver world championship medal.
 2004 saw Beltz selected in the Australian senior lightweight eight and he won a bronze medal at the 2004 World Rowing Championships in Banyoles.
 At Gifu, Japan 2005 he raced in the lightweight double scull with Cameron Wurf and finished in overall twelfth place.

 In 2006 he rowed in the lightweight double scull at two World Rowing Cups in Europe before taking that double scull with Thomas Gibson to the 2006 World Rowing Championships at Eton Dorney for a fourth-place finish.
-Throughout 2007 and 2008 Beltz & Gibson stayed together in the lightweight double scull racing in each of those years at two World Rowing Cups in Europe before the 2007 World Championships (achieving fourth place) and then the 2008 Beijing Olympics where they finished tenth.
+Throughout 2007 and 2008 Beltz and Gibson stayed together in the lightweight double scull racing in each of those years at two World Rowing Cups in Europe before the 2007 World Championships (achieving fourth place) and then the 2008 Beijing Olympics where they finished tenth.